London, New York mayors urge cities to divest from fossil fuels

-LONDON, Jan 7 (Thomson Reuters Foundation) - The mayors of New York City and London urged other cities to divest their pension funds from fossil fuel producers on Tuesday, as they introduced a toolkit to help cities shift investments away from companies that drive climate change.
+LONDON (Thomson Reuters Foundation) - The mayors of New York City and London have urged other cities to divest their pension funds from fossil fuel producers, as they introduced a toolkit to help cities shift investments away from companies that drive climate change.

 New York City said in January 2018 that over five years it would remove fossil fuel investments from its public pension funds, which then had $189 billion in assets under management.